 Aloha and Welcome to the HUMMA Project Website

-The University of Hawai‘i at Manoa has been awarded approximately $3 million to conduct the Hawai‘i Undersea Military Munitions Assessment (HUMMA).
-This program will support the U.S. Department of Defense’s efforts to assess the potential risk to human health and the environment of an historic munitions disposal site located about 5 miles south of Pearl Harbor.
+The University of Hawai‘i at Mānoa (UH), with the assistance from the environmental consulting firm Environet, Inc. (hereinafter referred to as Environet) had been awarded to conduct the Hawai‘i Undersea Military Munitions Assessment (HUMMA) project.
+Sub-contracted to perform the assessment by Concurrent Technologies Corporation (CTC), HUMMA’s purpose is to locate discarded military munitions (DMM), which may include chemical munitions.
+This program will support the Department of Defense’s (DoD) efforts to assess the potential risk to human health and the environment.

-Sea Disposal Site Hawai‘i (HI-05) is the primary focus of HUMMA’s efforts.
-Historical records show that after World War II approximately 16,000 M47 100 pound bombs, each containing approximately 73 pounds of the chemical agent mustard, were disposed at HI-05.
-HUMMA will use HI-05 to develop a systematic approach for locating; bounding and characterizing deep water sea disposal sites; and assessing the potential impact of sea disposed munitions on human health and the ocean environment, and of the ocean environment on sea disposed munitions.
-If successful, the program will serve as a template for developing cost efficient methodologies for use at other sites of similar or deeper depths.
+The selected site for this study, which DoD designated as Hawai‘i-05 (HI-05) is located approximately 5 miles south of Pearl Harbor and is the primary focus of HUMMA’s efforts.
+Historical records show that after World War II approximately 16,000 M47A2 100-pound (lb) bombs, each filled with chemical mustard agents disposed of at HI-05.
+The sea disposal site for HUMMA, HI-05, will serve develop a systematic approach for locating; bounding and characterizing deep water sea disposal sites and assessing the potential impact of sea disposed munitions on human health and the ocean environment, and of the ocean environment on sea disposed munitions.

 This website will provide the public with accurate and timely information about the program and its results.